PatternsTechGit/PT_Angular-Materials-Side/README.md

 <font size="5" color="grey">**Step 5: mat-sidenav**</font>

-`mat-sidenav` is going to hold the html for the side nav so we will put `<app-sidenav></app-sidenav>` there and contents of the routed components will go inside `<mat-sidenav-content>` so we will paste <router-outlet></router-outlet> in mat-sidenav-content.
+`mat-sidenav` is going to hold the html for the side nav so we will put `<app-sidenav></app-sidenav>` there and contents of the routed components will go inside `<mat-sidenav-content>` so we will paste `<router-outlet></router-outlet>` in mat-sidenav-content.

-Add style 100% so that menu can be render on full screen.
+Set `height: 100%` so that menu can be render on full screen.

 ```javascript
 <div class="container-fluid" style="height: 100%;">